litespeedtech/lscache_prestashop/README.md

 ### Module Features

-* Support for PrestaShop 1.6 and 1.7+.
+* Support for PrestaShop 1.7+, and Prestashop 8, Prestashop 9.
 * LSCPS supports multiple stores, multi-language, multi-currency, geolocation and mobile view.
 * Integrated into both LiteSpeed Web Server and LiteSpeed Web ADC.
 Works in a single-server environment using LSWS, or a clustered environment using LS Web ADC.
 * Caching is highly customizable on both a global level and a per-store basis.
 Tag-based caching allows purge by tag from external programs.